 - Mythology Gag: His casual clothes and hairstyle are nearly identical to Steve Rogers' off duty look in Captain America: The Winter Soldier.
 It serves as a reference to his comic counterpart, who was an attempt to make a new Captain America in the 1960's.
 He also gets some nasty facial injuries that resemble Nuke's disctinctive tattoo.

-- Neck Snap: Alisha twists his neck in this way.
+- Neck Snap: Alisa twists his neck in this way.

 - Plot Armor: He survives a bomb explosion with few injuries while his two friends who are behind him don't.
-Unfortunately, his luck runs out when Jessica's mother catches up to him.
+Unfortunately, his luck runs out when Jessica's mom catches up to him.